 On the sleeve of ‘Radiolina’ (2007) there was a reference to ‘permanent summer’.
 Manu seems to be always on the move, from Barcelona to Bayonne to Bogotá.
 He says of himself that ‘my one luxury is travel’.
-Both he and Momus migrate instinctively towards similar scenes and people.
-While Momus is more likely to pop up at art fairs and residences, Manu is an organic superstar, an incessantly mobile global troubador.
+Both he and Momus migrate instinctively towards similar scenes and people, but while Momus is more likely to pop up at art fairs and residences, Manu is an organic superstar, an incessantly mobile global troubador.
 The lifestyles of both artists are thus a rebuke to Theresa May’s tiny-minded denunciation of ‘citizens of nowhere’.
 Their lives and work are a celebration of mobility and migration.
 Wherever you happen to be on the planet there is an outside chance than one or the other will at some point soon be entertaining people at the end of your street***.
-Youtube abounds in videos of Manu playing in cafes, while walking down the street and at an actual children’s party.
+Youtube abounds in videos of Manu playing in cafes, strumming and carousing while walking down the street and doing the entertaining at an actual children’s party.
 Momus’ gigs consist of him and his laptop, so they share a spirit of ‘let’s do the gig right here!’.
 While Momus’ gigs are spellbindingly intense and entertaining, Manu’s concerts are characterised by exuberance.
 If you’re at all into bouncing round your living room, whether alone, with friends, or with a newborn baby in our arms, his live albums are a must.